 For more history on Door County visit: Door County History

 Tim & Kathy Guckenberg

 Tim and Kathy Guckenberg purchased Wagon Trail Campground in January of 2014.
 Prior to taking over the campground they were both teachers in the Elcho School District.
 Tim was a high school science teacher and Kathy an upper elementary teacher.

 While teaching, they spent their summer months at Wagon Trail Campground, where Tim ran a charter fishing business and Kathy helped out in the campground office and store.
 When the previous owners (Cheri Ault and Dick Bartlett) retired, Tim and Kathy left their teaching jobs and bought the campground.

 That’s how it all began!
 Tim and Kathy are both very much involved in the day-to-day operations of the campground as well as active in the local community.
 Tim is on the board of Destination Door County (DDC) and is the President of the Door County Campground Owner’s Association (DCCOA).
 Kathy is the secretary of Door County North (DCN) and secretary of Door County Campground Owner’s Association (DCCOA).
-They have a 10 year old Brittany Spaniel named Whitney, and a 17 year old Tortoise Shell cat named Rana.
+They have an 11 year old Brittany Spaniel named Whitney, and a 17 year old Tortoise Shell cat named Rana.